by Tony West and Bill P.

 While there’s ample legroom in the Outlander SEL, there’s limited storage with only small cubby holes, door pockets and small storage in the center.
 And the panoramic sunroof, though fun and innovative could leave the SUV as hot as an oven if left open in the sun.
 It’s especially problematic with kids jumping in on the hot leather seats.
 Luckily the dual-zone automatic climate control cools the Outlander quickly.

 Meanwhile the Outlander Sport gets a lot right with its compact utility vehicle design.
 The 2018 Outlander Sport SEL offers jazzy paint jobs like the Rally Red Metallic whip we reviewed.
 With a shorter hood and smaller proportions the whip can accelerate like a sedan, and maintain efficiency.
 Plus drivers have many adjustable positions on their 8-way power seats.
-It’s also cool how the Outlander Sport sits up high, but still sport a short compact body and a large trunk.
+It’s also cool how the Outlander Sport sits up high, but still sports a short compact body and a large trunk.

 The 2018 Outlander Sport is lower and shorter but still has ample legroom and headroom with an identical 8-foot wheelbase.
 The Outlander Sport also sits on 18-inch wheels with two-tone alloy design.
 Chrome also accents the Outlander Sport but in more discrete areas.